Roselands Shopping Centre

-Roselands Shopping Centre (previously known as Centro Roselands) is a shopping centre in the suburb of Roselands in South Western Sydney.
+HomeCo.
+Roselands (previously known as Centro Roselands) is a shopping centre in the suburb of Roselands in South Western Sydney.

 Transport

-Roselands Shopping Centre has bus connections to Greater Western Sydney, Inner West, St George, Sutherland Shire, as well as local surrounding suburbs.
-It is served by Punchbowl Bus Company, Transit Systems and Transdev NSW.
+HomeCo.
+Roselands has bus connections to Greater Western Sydney, Inner West, St George, as well as local surrounding suburbs.
+It is served by Transit Systems and U-Go Mobility.
 The majority of its bus services are operated outside the centre on Roseland Avenue.
 There is no railway station in Roselands; the nearest stations are located in Punchbowl or Narwee.

 Roselands has multi-level car parks with 3,187 spaces.